skytable/docs/docs/snapshots.md

 ## Enabling snapshots

-Snapshots aren't enabled by default - you have to enable them by using the configuration file.
+Snapshots aren't enabled by default - you have to enable them by using the configuration file or [command line arguments](/config-command-line).
 To your existing configuration file, just add the following block:

 ``` toml
 [snapshot]